A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Introduction and statements of the results

-Therefore Coulhon and Zhang, in order to bound $||\vec{p_t}(x,y)||$, study the heat kernel of the Schrödinger operator $\Delta+V$.
-However, contrary to $\vec{\Delta}$, $\Delta+V$ need not be non-negative.
-In fact, Coulhon and Zhang make the stronger assumption of \textbf{strong positivity} of $\Delta+V$: there is an $\varepsilon>0$ such that
+Therefore Coulhon and Zhang, in order to bound $||\vec{p_t}(x,y)||$, study the heat kernel of the Schrödinger operator $\Delta+V$, making some assumptions on $V$.
+Contrary to $\vec{\Delta}$, $\Delta+V$ need not be non-negative, so they need to make some positivity assumption: Coulhon and Zhang make the assumption of \textbf{strong positivity} of $\Delta+V$: there is an $\varepsilon>0$ such that

 This is the translation at the quadratic forms level of the inequality

 The result of Coulhon and Zhang is the following: